cucrisis/occisor/README.md

 Name server delegation path scanner.

 ## Summary

-This project was inspired by @MandatoryProgrammer Trusttrees tool.
-Similar to Trusttrees this tool also recursively follow all the possible delegation paths for a target and creates a graph structure of its relationship along the way.
+This tool recursively follow all the possible delegation paths for a target and creates a graph structure of its relationship along the way.

 ## Features